Colorado Property Crime Rates and Non-Violent Crime Maps

 • In New Hampshire, crime costs $64 per person, which is $193 less than in Colorado

-The table below shows the total cost of crime to the residents of Colorado for the year 2025 along with the projected cost per resident.
+The table below breaks the property-crime total into its four offenses for Colorado, with the projected cost per resident.

 Crime